thanhlmm/next-lazy-hydrate/README.md

 Lazy load and hydrate component on demand.
 Deal with Nextjs performance without compromise.

+## Feature
+- Render component in SSR (Good for SEO)
+- Only load and hydrate when needed (Good for page Speed)

 This package is heavily based on https://github.com/valcol/react-hydration-on-demand

 | Before                                                                                                                                                                 | After                                                                                                                                                                  |